vwala/docs/content/influencer/so-im-an-influencer-what-now.md

 ####Do I inform my followers that I am an influencer for a brand?

-It is completely up to you, there is no right or wrong answer ??
+It is completely up to you, there is no right or wrong answer.
 Some influencers are comfortable sharing that information with their followers while others don't.
 The best way to determine whether you should or not is through gauging your relationship with your followers.

 ####What should I NOT do as an influencer?